neondatabase/website/content/docs/manage/api-keys.md

 ### Prerequisites

 You can create and manage API keys using the Neon API, but you need an API key to start with.
 You can obtain an API key from the Neon Console.
 For instructions, see [Create an API key](#create-an-api-key).
-In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.
+In the examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.

+The `jq` option specified in each example is an optional third-party tool that formats the JSON response, making it easier to read.
+For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Create an API key with the API

 The following Neon API method creates an API key.
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/API%20Key/createApiKey).

 ```text
 POST /api_keys
 ```

-The API method appears as follows when specified in a cURL command:
+The API method appears as follows when specified in a cURL command.
+You must specify the `key_name` attribute and with a name for the API key.

 ```bash
 curl https://console.neon.tech/api/v2/api_keys \